tamersp25/docs/docs/engines/testing-and-debugging.md

 Once you are done click on submit.
 You will then be redirected back to the tasks page where you will see the new test task in the tasks table.

 4\.
 Expand the task by clicking on the row.
 You may notice that the payload is not yet available and instead you're met with a message and a retry spinner.
-This is normal, there are several different tasks running asynchronously that need to finish in order to generate a payload for you to consume.
-This normally takes a few mins but varies depending on the size of the media file that you chose to process.
+This is normal; there are several tasks running in the background that need to finish in order to generate a payload for you to consume.
+This normally takes a few minutes but varies depending on the size of the media file that you chosen to process.

 ![waiting for payload](images/testing-and-debugging/waiting-for-payload.png)